 Barbuda is a wildlife paradise

-In the denser bush on certain parts of the island there are wild boar which are never seen except by hunters, and many deer although you will rarely see them except at dusk crossing a road.
-There are some opportunities to hunt in Barbuda with a local guide who will take you but as in most countries both guns and hunting licences are strictly controlled here and hunting on Barbuda is done for only for food and not for sport.
+Wild boar are rarely seen except by local hunters and deer can only be seen sometimes running across the road at dusk.
+These pictures show deer in captivity.
+There are some opportunities to hunt with a local guide employed to take you, but as in most countries guns and hunting licences are very strictly controlled here, and hunting on Barbuda is done only for food – not for sport.